c-toolbox/C-Play/docs/guides/settings/playlist.md

 ![Playlist settings](../../assets/ui/settings/playlist.png)

 The playlist settings within C-Play let you choose a startup file playlist.
-In practice, this could even be a media file that is played as well, but that is not the intended use.
+In practice, this could even be a media file that is played as well, but that is not the intended use. *Note: Optionally you can specify a playlist or playfile (or any media file) at startup through the command line argument "--loadfile", which takes precedence over this setting.*

 You can also decided on which side you want the playlist and section interface to located.